Anime is the Japanese word for “animation,” and anime refers to all animation originating in Japan. The word anime is pronounced “ah-nee-may.”

 Anime, also known as Japanese animation, is the art of creating a film or video by hand-drawing images and using them in sequence to create the illusion of movement.
 Anime is often confused with its sister art form, manga.

 The word anime is a Japanese word that means to reverse or change, which refers to the fact that it was originally an opposite of the Western style of drawing still pictures for animation.
 But what exactly is Japanese animation?

 Is it the same as Japanese comics (manga) as many people may think?

 Let us take a look at the similarities and differences between these two forms of art.

 Similarities: Both are visual art forms that are created by hand.
 Animators use paper and pencils to come up with ideas for characters and scenes.

 Manga artists use pen and paper to draw their own ideas as well.
 Both types of works also involve a lot of drafting before they are finalized.

 In anime, animators must draw storyboards that show each scene in sequential order.
 This will allow them to see if a certain scene will work with the rest of the film.

-Manga artists do a similar thing when they first start drawing out their ideas on paper before putting them into computer graphics software to make sure they will be able
+Manga artists do a similar thing when they first start drawing out their ideas on paper before putting them into computer graphics software.

 What’s The Difference Between Dubbed And Subbed Anime?